CircuitCyborg/CircuitCyboard/readme.md

 June 2, 2025
 It's been another 3 months since my last update.
 I have almost completely redone the whole keyboard.
 The only things that are still the same are the base keys and their positions, and the basic idea of having a mega split using two Orpheus Picos.
 Since the last update I decided that instead of using a completely 3D Printed case, I wanted an acrylic top.
 I then redesigned the case after redesigning the PCB so that the MCU on the left half was vertical instead of horizontal so that the chord would plug in to the top instead of the side.
 I then added three more rotary encoders to the left half.
 Next I designed the case to have an acrylic top.
 After some thought, I am considering cutting the base of the case out of wood after I confirm it fits with a 3D Printed version.
 Assuming it does, I will find a nice piece of wood to cut it out of and use my robotics team's CNC router to cut it out.
 Next I started sourcing parts for my board.
 At this point I still haven't ordered parts yet, but I am trying my best to not order any parts directly from AliExpress because I do not trust that site or any of its sibling sites.
 Do to this, parts may cost a little more for me, but occasionally, I can find better quality parts as well from Amazon over what can be found at AliExpress.
 I think that's all for this update.
 Signing off for now, Circuitcyborg.

-Here is what the final design looks like:
+Here is what the semi-final design looks like:

 ![Screenshot 2025-06-08 222219](https://github.com/user-attachments/assets/0ae69ea6-9b46-4161-81f8-ff17e50ab264)
 ![Screenshot 2025-06-08 222453](https://github.com/user-attachments/assets/4f923500-1848-4de1-bc8f-d5b27e6c8a19)